L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Discussion

 \subsection{Limitations}

+Although this study employed exclusively real-world datasets for evaluation, given the complexity of real-world scenarios and other unresolved considerations, the current limitations are as follows:

-As with most fine registration methods, L2M-Reg also requires an initial alignment.
+\begin{enumerate}[label=(\arabic*)] \item As with most fine registration methods, L2M-Reg requires an initial alignment.
 Developing a one-step solution that removes the dependency on coarse registration will be an important direction for future research.

-Additionally, L2M-Reg assumes that the plinth regions are at least partially visible in the point clouds and not completely obstructed by vegetation or vehicles during data acquisition.
+L2M-Reg also assumes that the wall plinth areas are at least partially visible in the point clouds and not completely obstructed by vegetation or vehicles during data acquisition.
 Although a complete occlusion is very uncommon in practical scenarios, this assumption should be explicitly acknowledged.

+\item When an entire facade is composed of transparent glass, most laser returns penetrate the surface and are recorded from interior structures, making it impossible to obtain reliable point clouds of the facade itself.
+In such cases, L2M-Reg is not applicable.
+This limitation is inherent to LiDAR-based point cloud acquisition.

+\item As a plane-based method, L2M-Reg requires sufficient visibility of planar features in the input point clouds and becomes ineffective when such features are extremely sparse or nearly absent.
+If a facade is dominated by complex non-planar structures, such as geometrically irregular shapes, fully curved surfaces, arched structures, or wave-like forms, no dominant plane can be reliably identified.
+In these situations, the underlying assumption of the plane-based logic no longer holds.

+\item A complete error propagation model was carefully considered.
+However, after detailed evaluation, it was determined that a rigorous error propagation analysis cannot be reliably provided at this stage for three main reasons.
+First, error sources in MLS point clouds are highly complex to model \citep{xu2025pl4u,xu2025propagation}.
+Second, the complete error modeling of TLS point clouds remains challenging \citep{holst2016}.
+Third, the accuracy information provided by manufacturers may not be directly applicable.
+Given these unresolved issues, it is currently not feasible to construct a complete and reliable variance-covariance matrix for the point clouds used in this study.
+The investigation of the complete variance-covariance matrix is beyond the scope of this study.
+Relevant details can be found in these publications \citep{wujanz2017,kerekes2020,abdelgafar2025}. \end{enumerate}